GreenAutoML4FAS/UncertainSAM/README.md

 This is the code to the paper
-[**"UncertainSAM: Fast and Efficient Uncertainty Quantification of the Segment Anything Model"**](ARXIV_LINK_SOME_DAY) by Anonymous Authors which is submitted to the ICML25 double-blind review process.
+[**"UncertainSAM: Fast and Efficient Uncertainty Quantification of the Segment Anything Model"**](ARXIV_LINK_SOME_DAY) by Timo Kaiser, Thomas Norrenbrock, and Bodo Rosenhahn.

-**Please do not distribute!**
+The paper is accepted at the ICML 25.

 <p align="center">